gustavosiqueira2/json-server-data-generator/README.md

 - Generate data ✔️
 - Ready to use! (with CLI but manualy too) ✔️
 - Clear (creating backup for default) ✔️
+- Add Enties through the CLI ✔️
-- Add Enties and Properties through the CLI ❌🔨
+- Add Properties through the CLI ❌🔨
 - Up to NPM ❌
-- Random name and text generators ❌
+- Random types generators ❌
 - IA To link generation name with the property name! ❌

 ---